Has Your Novel Fallen Into The “Biblio Black Hole”?

 Sadly the cat recently passed on, dying we think from malnutrition.

-I read an article recently, which quoted some source or other saying that there are over 2.5 million books published each year not including textbooks!
-That’s a lot of literature for the average reader ‘out there to consume and sadly I have come to the conclusion that most of those readers are not turning to my tomes for their reading pleasure.
+I read an article recently that quoted some source or other saying there are over 2.5 million books published each year, not including textbooks!
+That’s a lot of literature for the average reader to consume, and sadly, I have come to the conclusion that most of those readers are not turning to my tomes for their reading pleasure.

 In fact, I do honestly believe that writers now outnumber readers!

-I have been considering changing, by way of deed poll, my surname to something that has a bit more punch or pizazz to it.
-Hemingway, Grisham, Patterson springs to mind, something readers reach for when browsing the shelves of the ever-dwindling array of bookstores.
-Hopefully, these unsuspecting readers will have forked over their hard-earned cash before discovering that I am not the ‘real deal’ so to speak.
+I have been considering changing, by way of deed poll, my surname to something with a bit more punch or pizazz.
+Hemingway, Grisham, and Patterson spring to mind, something readers reach for when browsing the shelves of the ever-dwindling array of bookstores.
+Hopefully, these unsuspecting readers will have forked over their hard-earned cash before discovering that I am not the ‘real deal’, so to speak.

 Publishers these days are more than a little gun shy when it comes to investing in an unknown author, as are literary agents who no doubt are swamped with weighty manuscripts which end up as doorstops and never seem to get around to replying to carefully crafted letters designed to impress.